Series: Ghostwriting for Skeptics

 This entry is part 2 of 8 in the series Ghostwriting for Skeptics

 Ghostwriting has been mainstream for two thousand years.
 Caesar had help.
-Every president writes their memoirs with one.
+Every president writes their memoirs with a ghostwriter.
 Most major business books on your shelf were ghostwritten or heavily edited.
-The ethical question is not whether someone helped you write, because almost every book worth reading…
+So the ethical question is not whether someone helped, because nearly every book worth reading involved more than one set of hands.
+Here is the real question, and the honest answer.

 Read More »